 The best bread dip recipe out there!
 Use as a dipping sauce for cheese, meats, drizzle on salads or mix into pasta sauce.
 These are the best dipping spices to make ahead and keep it in the pantry!

 I didn’t have to shop for a single ingredient for this recipe except the bread to go with it. how awesome is that?
 The herbs, spices, and olive oil are all things I keep in my pantry.
 The only thing I don’t keep in there is fresh, crusty bread.
-I stopped by my grocery store’s bakery for that.
-Pre-packaged bread just isn’t the same.

-This recipe yields 1/4 cup of the dry spices which is too much for just my husband and me.
+This recipe yields 1/4 cup of dry spices which is too much for just my husband and me.
 I opted not to mix in the fresh garlic until I was ready to serve so the leftover mixture wouldn’t spoil.
-Instead, I minced the fresh garlic 1 clove at a time, topped it with about a teaspoon of the spice mixture, and drizzled that with the olive oil.
+Instead, I minced the fresh garlic 1 clove at a time, topped it with about a tablespoon of the spice mixture, and drizzled that with the olive oil.

 And what to serve it with?
 Pretty much anything!
 But if you want to keep it Italian, I have a few ideas for the main course.